mistermicheels/learning-notes/java/Streams.md

 Note: if the stream is in parallel mode when the terminal method executes, all intermediate stream operations will also be parallelized!

-Note: there is quite some overhead in parallelization, so don't blindly make all of your strams parallel!
-Parallel streams only make sense for huge in-memory collections of data and computationally expensive processing.
+Note: there is quite some overhead in parallelization, so don't blindly make all of your streams parallel!
+Parallel streams only make sense for huge in-memory collections of data and computationally expensive processing where different parts of the stream can be processed separately

 Getting an idea of the threads involved: